abendigo/abendigo.github.io/_posts/2019-07-18-sapper-graphql-subscriptions.markdown

 Restarting the development server, I saw some build errors.
 I fixed these by moving all three in to the `dependencies` section of `package.json`.
 For Sapper, this means that they will be imported at run time, not build time.
-I am tryng to find the documentation that explains this, and will update with a link here when I find it.
+I am trying to find the documentation that explains this, and will update with a link here when I find it.

 Now, adding GraphQL support was as easy as adding a `graphql.js` file